 In a lecture dating back to 1420, famed French scholar Jean Gerson (13 December 1363 – 12 July 1429) offered the hypothesis that there was a sixth sense: the sense of “understanding.”
 If we accept Gerson’s hypothesis, the Lady and the Unicorn could be about love and “understanding.”

-However, because all six tapestries feature a lion, standing on the right side of the Lady, and the mythical/mythological Unicorn, standing to her left, holding pennants or crests, there could be other interpretations.
+All six tapestries feature a lion, standing on the right side of the Lady, and the mythical/mythological Unicorn, standing to her left, holding pennants or crests.
+Given this configuration, the tapestries could be otherwise interpreted.
 For instance, the Lion, the king of animals, and the Unicorn are heraldic animals.
-Besides, as we know, there seems to be no end of medieval animal lore, the illuminated twelfth-century Aberdeen Bestiary constituting one of, and probably the finest, illuminated bestiaries.
+Besides, the medieval animal lore includes the animals represented in the twelfth-century Aberdeen Bestiary, perhaps the finest, illuminated bestiaries.

 I should point out that the tapestries reflect the influence of the Crusades on Europeans.
 Crusaders discovered beautiful rugs often called “Turkish,” regardless of their precise origin.
-The Crusades helped shape the Western imagination to a degree that may be underestimated and/or understated, not to say ignored.
+The Crusades helped shape the Western imagination to a degree that may be underestimated and/or understated.

 Motifs: mille-fleurs and Animals

-With respect to motifs, yes the mille-fleurs motif is used in both The Lady and the Unicorn and The Hunt of the Unicorn, but “Turkish” rugs also featured animals, often very small animals: Minuta animala, birds: aves (our majestic Phœnix), and other animals.
-La Dame à la licorne tapestries are ornamented with both the mille-fleurs motif and depictions of animals.
+It is quite true that the millefleurs motif is used in both The Lady and the Unicorn and The Hunt of the Unicorn, but “Turkish” rugs also featured animals that were often very small: minuta animala, birds: aves (our majestic Phœnix), and other animals.
+La Dame à la licorne tapestries are ornamented with both the millefleurs motif and depictions of animals.